By Melissa Stevens

 I am a massive fan of a good hostel and for good reason.

 They are almost always cheaper than standard hotels and they’re great places to meet new people, especially if you are solo travelling.
 They have a fun vibe, and they often provide a ton of handy information about the area you are in!
+The best website for hostels is Hostel World, where you can see hostel rating and read reviews by those who visited.

 #6 Travel off-season